intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/Howto/index.rst

 * `How to run inference on OpenVINO model <Inference/OpenVINO/openvino_inference.html>`_
 * `How to run asynchronous inference on OpenVINO model <Inference/OpenVINO/openvino_inference_async.html>`_
+* `How to accelerate a PyTorch / TensorFlow inference pipeline on Intel GPUs through OpenVINO <Inference/OpenVINO/accelerate_inference_openvino_gpu.html>`_

 PyTorch
 ~~~~~~~~~~~~~~~~~~~~~~~~~